KrishnenduGhosh/TB/README.md

 ## 1. Data Collection:
 A. Textbook data: 27 textbooks from 7 subjects (Physics, Chemistry, Biology, Mathematics, Science, Geography and Economics) across grade-levels 6-12 are collected from https://ncert.nic.in.
 These data are stored in 1_PDF folder in PDF format.
 You can download the data from https://drive.google.com/drive/folders/1bfzMKe-GATR-2rucQGPipN1qmFCCeH-S?usp=sharing

 B. QA data: 6 different Stack Exchange sites (Mathematics, Physics, Chemistry, Biology, Earth Science, and Economics) are dumped as 7 XML files (Physics, Chemistry, Biology, Mathematics, Science, Geography and Economics) under 'QA' folder.
-You can download the data from https://drive.google.com/drive/folders/1bfzMKe-GATR-2rucQGPipN1qmFCCeH-S?usp=sharing
+You can download the dumps from https://archive.org/details/stackexchange

 ## 2. Preprocessing:
 Textbook contents (PDFs) are converted into TXT format and pre-processed by removing spurious data (appendix, exercise etc.).
 The code '1_convert.py' converts and preprocesses the data from folder '1_PDF' and stores in '2_Text' folder in TXT format.